minad/consult/README.md

 ## Acknowledgments

-You can probably guess from the name that this package is inspired by and partially derived from [Counsel](https://github.com/abo-abo/swiper/blob/master/counsel.el) (Author Oleh Krehel, Copyright Free Software Foundation, Inc.).
+You probably guessed from the name that this package is inspired by and partially derived from [Counsel](https://github.com/abo-abo/swiper/blob/master/counsel.el) (Author Oleh Krehel, Copyright Free Software Foundation, Inc.).
 Note that we are far from counsel in terms of covered functionality.
 Furthermore some of the commands found in this package were taken from the